OFF WORK BENEFITS

 RETURN TO WORK

 The law provides that any person who is receiving the “off work” checks or TTD (temporary total disability) benefits from an employer or its insurance carrier has an obligation to promptly report in writing any change in material fact or change in the amount of income the person is receiving or any change in the person’s employment status which occurs during the period of receipt of such benefits.
+What this means is if while drawing these “temporary” benefits you return to any type of employment then you should notify our office, in writing, immediately.
 It is a crime to receive temporary total disability checks while you are working.
 These are the monetary amounts received while unable to work due to the injury.
 The other benefits or permanent partial disability that you receive after a court hearing can be received even though you are able to work.
 It is only a crime to receive “temporary total” disability benefits and work for wages.

 Of course, once your physician has released you to return to work you are encouraged to attempt to do so.
 Once released, it will not hurt your compensation claim if you are able to find any type of work either from your same employer or a new employer.
 Even though the physicians may be of the opinion you have some “partial” disability that does not mean that you are totally prevented from seeking employment.